-4. Paying Agents:
+4. Paying A Agents:

-5. Registrar and Transfer Agent:
+5. Registra ar and Transfer Agent:

-6. Other Agent: ():
+6. Other A Agent: ():

-7. Listing, Registration, or Filing Place(s) of the Notes: (See I6.Place of Disclosure.)
+7. Place(s Registration, or Filing) of the Notes: 6.Place of Disclosure.)

 8. Settlement Place(s) of Each Denominated Currency Notes: (See I5.Clearing and Settlement.)

 9. Use of I Proceeds:

 1. Amount of Proceeds from Sale of Notes:

 2. Use of Proceeds [and Timing of Disbursement]: (may include rationale or justification)

 10. Risk Fac ctors Relating to the Notes:

-11. Selling Restrictions at Issuance: (Notes shall not be sold, offered for sale, or distributed to nonprofessional investors in ASEAN+3.)
+11. or distributed to nonprofessional investors in

 1.

 2.

-Selling Restrictions Thereafter: (Notes shall not be sold, offered for sale, or distributed to nonprofessional investors in ASEAN+3.)
+, or distributed to nonprofessional investors in

 1.

 2.

-12. Credit F Rating for the Notes:
+12. Credit Rating for the Notes:

-13. Other: ("final t erms" for drawdown)
+13. Other: ("final terms" for drawdown)

-14. (Subject restrictic be distrib investors syndicat of Distribution: to applicable selling ons.
-For example, notes may buted [only to professional buted a syndicated or non- ed basis, and also in case of nominated bonds and notes.)
+14. 4.
+Method of Distribution: (Subject to applicable selling restrictions.
+For example, notes may be distributed [only to professional investors] on a syndicated or non- syndicated basis, and also in case of THB-denominated bonds and notes.)

-15. Outstanding Debt from Previous Issues of Bonds and Notes : (for example, in case of THB-denominated bonds and notes) 16.
+15. Outstanding Debt from Previous Issues of Bonds and Notes: (for example, in case of THB-denominated bonds and notes) 16.
 Cross Currency Swap Information: (for example, in case of issuance by nonresident, including intermediaries, if possible, and currencies, as and where necessary) 17.
 Timing of Bond Issuance: (for example, in case of Baht Bond issued by non-Thai resident [Public Debt Management Office authorized period])